 The program pairs selected students with highly accomplished WCVM researchers.
 In addition to a focused research project, the selected students take part in enrichment activities such as workshops on data analysis, data presentation and preparation of manuscripts.

-Dr. Baljit Singh, program director and acting associate dean (research), meets with the students every month to track their progress.
-Please click on the following link for a more detailed description of the 2013 Merial Veterinary Scholars program.
+Dr. Elisabeth Snead, program director, meets with the students every month to track their progress.
+Please click on the following link for a more detailed description of the Merial Veterinary Scholars program.

 Q. How can undergraduate veterinary students apply for the program?
-Please click on the following links to download a copy of the Merial Veterinary Scholars program:
+Please contact the WCVM Research Office for more information (email@example.com; 306-966-7453).

 Q. What can the WCVM offer to Merial Veterinary Scholars?